Rapid Discovery of Graphene Nanocrystals Using DFT and Bayesian Optimization with Neural Network Kernel: Acknowledgement

 \section{Acknowledgement}

-\c{S}.\"{O}. is supported for his work by T\"{U}B\.{I}TAK under grant no. 120F354.
-Computing resources used in this work were provided by the National Center for High Performance Computing of T\"{u}rkiye (UHeM) under grant no. 1007872020.
+\c{S}.Ö. appreciates fruitful discussions with Mustafa Mısır on Bayesian optimization. \c{S}.Ö. is supported by TÜB\.{I}TAK under grant no. 120F354.
+Computing resources used in this work were provided by the National Center for High Performance Computing of T\"{u}rkiye (UHeM) under grant no. 1007872020 and TUBITAK ULAKBIM, High Performance and Grid Computing Center (TRUBA).